Returning to work following a severe injury

 - supporting vocational providers to develop specialist skills and a network of practice

 - closer working relationship between selected vocational providers, Brain Injury Rehabilitation units, Case Managers and clinicians.

 - Fast Track which assists participants with a brain injury return to their pre-injury employer if they were working at the time of their injury.

 - New Track assisting people to achieve new work following a brain injury, which may involve re-training, trying new work options or preparing for work.

 A number of vocational providers have been appointed across NSW to meet different participant needs.
 Providers include Disability Employment Services, SIRA accredited vocational rehabilitation providers and providers who only work with LTC participants.
-A list of the vocational providers can be found here.
+View a list of the vocational providers.